theKashey/proxyequal/README.md

 ## Limitations

-Unfortunately, due to Proxy wrappers all `objects` will be enique each run.
+Unfortunately, due to Proxy wrappers all `objects` will be unique each run.
 ```js
  shallowEqual(proxyState(A), proxyState(A)) === false
 ```